 Everyone has their preferences on when they like to fly, or when they are able to fly due to work obligations.
 It is preferable to fly on weekdays since the prices are cheaper, however, this may not always be possible.
 To get the most bang for our buck, I try to make it so we have the maximum amount of time possible in the parks on our arrival and departure days.
 For example, we live in Michigan, therefore I like to book our outbound flight to Orlando, FL for very early in the morning so that we arrive to the hotel before noon.
 This allows us to have enough time to head to the parks for a leisurely lunch followed by an afternoon of park time.
 Likewise, on our departure day I schedule our flight back home for later in the evening.
 This allows us to spend the morning in one of the parks, have a late brunch or lunch, and then head to the airport.
-Of course, whether or not this type of schedule is possible will depend on where you live and how much time you have off work.

 Where should we stay?